Research

 Racism, a social determinant of health, is the main cause of racialized health inequities that is expressed through multiple pathways (Vissandjee et al. 2001; Levy et al. 2013).
 For instance, racism causes stresses, including stress of discrimination; this psychological impact then initiates detrimental biological and physiological processes in the endocrine, immune, and cardiovascular systems (Bourassa et al. 2004; Levy et al. 2013).

-Colonialism is defined as the governing influence or control of a nation over a dependent people, territory, or country, and it can also be defined as the policy or system that is used by a nation to maintain or advocate such influence or control (Czyzewski 2011).
-Colonialism results in social exclusion, which is where certain groups are denied full, equal opportunity to participate in Canadian life.
-The people who are more likely to experience social exclusion in Canada are Aboriginal Canadians, recent immigrants, Canadians of colour, women, and people with physical and mental disabilities; a number of areas in Canadian society neglect such populations by limiting their access to economic, social, and cultural resources (Mikkonen and Raphael 2010).
+Colonialism is defined as the governing influence or control of a nation over a dependent people, territory, or country.
+It can also be defined as the policy or system that is used by a nation to maintain or advocate such influence or control (Czyzewski 2011).
+Colonialism results in social exclusion where certain groups are denied equal opportunity to participate in Canadian life.
+The people most likely to experience social exclusion are First Nations, recent immigrants, Canadians of colour, women, and people with physical and mental disabilities (Mikkonen and Raphael 2010).

 Putting it all together → Intersectionality: